mtso/hof/README.md

 # Higher-Order Functions

 Higher-order functions in different languages.
+Inspired by: [FizzBuzz](https://github.com/zenware/FizzBuzz) and [hello-world](https://github.com/leachim6/hello-world).

 Higher-order functions (HOF) are functions that satisfy one or both rules:
 - Returns a function.